Florodora: Productions

-Upon opening in London on 11 November 1899 at the Lyric Theatre, the show starred Evie Greene, Willie Edouin and Ada Reeve.
+Upon opening in London on 11 November 1899 at the Lyric Theatre, the musical starred Evie Greene, Willie Edouin and Ada Reeve.
 Its original run of 455 performances was unusually long for the time, and it closed in March 1901.
 The show would prove a training ground for numerous rising stars of the British theatre.
 After opening at the Casino Theatre on Broadway on 12 November 1900, it moved to the New York Theatre on 14 October 1901 and finally closed on 25 January 1902, a run of 552 performances – the first instance of a London production achieving such a Broadway run, and the third-longest run on Broadway of any theatre piece up to that time.
-The show was subsequently mounted in Australia in 1900 by J. C. Williamson, where it enjoyed another long run.

 A good part of the success of the musical was attributed to its chorines, called "the English Girls" in the score, but soon popularly dubbed the "Florodora Girls".
 They consisted of a "sextette of tall, gorgeous damsels, clad in pink walking costumes, black picture hats and carrying frilly parasols [who] swished onto the stage and captivated New York for no other reason than they were utterly stunning."
 More than 70 women, each 5 ft.
-4 in. (about 1.63 m) tall and weighing in at 130 lb (59 kg) played these roles in the first run of the play.
-The pretty girls were also the object of a great deal of popular adoration, and many male admirers persuaded chorines to leave show business and settle down.
+4 in. (about 1.63 m) tall and weighing 130 lb (59 kg), played these roles in the first run of the play.
+These women were also the object of a great deal of popular adoration, and many male admirers persuaded chorines to leave show business and settle down.
 According to W. A. Swanberg: "Each member of its original sextette married a millionaire."
 Florodora's famous double sextet, "Tell me pretty maiden", became the most successful show tune of its time.
-Other songs ranged from traditional waltzes such as "The Silver Star of Love" and "The Fellow Who Might" to the more quirky type rhythmic and long-lined dance numbers for which Stuart was known.
+Other songs ranged from traditional waltzes such as "The Silver Star of Love" and "The Fellow Who Might" to the more quirky rhythmic and long-lined dance numbers for which Stuart was known.
 An original cast album featured all six original sextet members from the New York Cast: Marie Wilson, Agnes Wayburn, Marjorie Relyea, Vaughn Texsmith, Daisy Green and Margaret Walker.
 Recorded on a series of six 78 RPM gramophone records with a full libretto enclosed, the album was a first for musical theatre at that time.
 The Florodora Girls included Edna Goodrich, Evelyn Nesbit and Clarita Vidal.